The scaling limit of the interface of the continuous-space symbiotic branching model: Properties of limit points

-We now turn to limit points with respect to the Meyer-Zheng topology.
-It would be nice to prove that every Meyer-Zheng limit point satisfies also the martingale problem $(\mathbf{MP})^\rho_{ u_0, v_0}$, but unfortunately we have been unable to show an analogue of Proposition \ref{MPinf 1} for the Meyer-Zheng topology.\footnote{As a consequence, we also cannot show a Green function representation or absolute continuity of the limit measures $\mu_t$ and $\nu_t$ for fixed $t$.} The reason is the following: While in that case we can still apply \cite[Thm.
-11]{MZ84} in order to show that the weak limit of the approximating martingales is again a martingale, it is no longer clear that the Meyer-Zheng limit $\Lambda$ of the quadratic variation processes $\Lambda^\sse{\gamma}$ coincides with the quadratic variation of the limit martingales.
-(In order to apply \cite[Thm.
-12]{MZ84}, we would have to know that $\Lambda$ is continuous.)
+We now turn to limit points with respect to the Meyer--Zheng topology.
+It would be nice to prove that every Meyer--Zheng limit point satisfies also the martingale problem $(\mathbf{MP})^\rho_{ u_0, v_0}$, but unfortunately we have been unable to show an analogue of Proposition~\ref{MPinf 1} for the Meyer--Zheng topology.\footnote{As a consequence, we also cannot show a Green function representation or absolute continuity of the limit measures $\mu_t$ and $\nu_t$ for fixed $t$.} The reason is the following: While in that case we can still apply \cite{MZ84}, Theorem~11, in order to show that the weak limit of the approximating martingales is again a martingale, it is no longer clear that the Meyer--Zheng limit $\Lambda$ of the quadratic variation processes $\Lambda^\sse{\gamma}$ coincides with the quadratic variation of the limit martingales.
+(In order to apply \cite{MZ84}, Theorem~12, we would have to know that $\Lambda$ is continuous.)